The Washington Post reports:

 - Gabbard gets most of her money from big donors.

-- Gabbard makes common cause with mass-murdering dictator Bashar al-Assad that Bernie Sanders has denounced as a child-killer and a war criminal who has “got to go.”
+- Gabbard makes common cause with mass-murdering dictator Bashar al-Assad that Bernie Sanders denounced as a child-killer and a war criminal that has “got to go.”

 - Gabbard often appeared on Fox News to attack President Obama from the right on terrorism and for not repeating right-wing catchphrases like “radical Islamic terrorism.”